Our stroke rehabilitation services have an average length of stay of 19.2 days for patients admitted after having a stroke.

 - We provide therapy seven days a week with at least three hours of therapy a day.
 As the patient improves, the treatment plan is adjusted to reach rehabilitation goals for discharge.
 These goals help the patient return to daily activities at home and school.

 - Case managers serve as a resource for each patient family during and after the patient’s stay.
 Case managers coordinate care at Children’s and as the patient returns home.

-Patient length of stay is reported by Uniform Data System for Medical Rehabilitation (UDSMR) quarterly.
-UDSMR compares Children’s to other pediatric programs in the nation.
+Patient length of stay is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
+UDSMR compares Children’s to similar pediatric programs in the nation.